krzakala/academic-kickstart/content/home/projects.md

 weight = 65  # Order that this section will appear.

 title = "Teaching"
-subtitle = ""
+subtitle = "Current or recent classes"

 [content]
   # Page type to display.
 E.g. project.
-  page_type = "Introduction to Machine Learning, EDPIF 2018"
+  page_type = "project"

   # Filter toolbar (optional).
   # Add or remove as many filters (`[[content.filter_button]]` instances) as you like.